-Are you just entering the world of painting?
+Are you just entering the world of oil painting?
 If so, welcome!
 It might feel intimidating at first with all the new materials (painting comes with a LOT of paraphernalia!) and concepts.
-Do not be discouraged however, I hope this guide will help you to lay some groundwork in how to approach this new medium.
+This guide is for absolute beginner oil painting and will help you to lay some groundwork on how to approach learning this new medium!

 I can’t tell you how many times I see students get overwhelmed after just the first day of class.
 Painting is hard!
-However, it is completely natural to feel distressed about all the new information bombarding you.
+However, as a beginner to oil painting, it is completely natural for you feel distressed about all the new information bombarding you.
 Every new endeavor that is entered is at least a little overwhelming.
 The important thing to keep in mind is that it will take time to absorb all of the new concepts.

 In time, the various concepts will become so imbedded in your mind that it will feel natural instead of overwhelming.
 So, whenever you feel distressed, just take a deep breath and give yourself some time to absorb the information.